 The answers to these questions seemed so simple and obvious, but KFC has always had this effect on me: maybe this time it’ll be different…

-Some of you may wonder why—if this is of such concern to me—I don’t just not order a 10 piece bucket.
+Some of you may wonder why—if this is of such concern to me—I don’t just not order a 10 piece bucket and choose something else on the menu instead.
 And in response to those of you who posit that idea, I put it to you, that you clearly don’t understand how KFC works.

 Secondly, it was now 3:30 pm.
 Which would basically render the rest of the day a right-off if I did end up reaching the bottom of that bucket.
 For those of you that don’t know, upon completion of a whole KFC bargain bucket you’re rewarded with far more than just an immense feeling of personal achievement.
 There’s also an invariably unrelenting desire to seek out a soft prone position, and revel in your own gluttony for about 7-8 hours until the internal marinade of shame has had time to digest itself out of physical memory.